Read This First

 Prompt 1: Name a few recent issues in epistemology that philosophers are currently grappling with.

-The central claim is this: Recent issues in epistemology, the branch of philosophy concerned with the nature, scope, and limits of knowledge, reflect the discipline’s dynamic and evolving nature.
+In plain terms: Recent issues in epistemology, the branch of philosophy concerned with the nature, scope, and limits of knowledge, reflect the discipline’s dynamic and evolving nature.

 Skepticism questions the possibility of knowledge, arguing that certainty or even reasonable certainty about the world is unattainable.
 Philosophers continue to explore responses to skepticism, seeking ways to establish a firm foundation for knowledge.